AICAR (50mg)

 Research and Clinical Studies

-AICAR Peptide and Organ Protection
+AICAR Peptide and Tissue Protection

 AICAR Peptide and Insulin Sensitivity

-A clinical trial also aimed to determine whether AICAR may stimulate glucose uptake in muscle.(5) The study involved 29 male subjects.
-AICAR and exercise were used to stimulate muscle AMPK activity and glucose uptake.
-Results expressed the possibility that AICAR and exercise may increase glucose uptake in muscle, and AICAR may also increase whole-body glucose disposal.
-Researchers also suggested that AICAR could potentially increase the phosphorylation of extracellular signal-regulated kinase 1/2.
+A study also aimed to determine whether AICAR may stimulate glucose uptake in muscle.(6) AICAR and physical activity were employed to stimulate muscle AMPK activity and glucose uptake.
+Results expressed the possibility that both AICAR and physical activity may increase glucose uptake in muscle.
+Still, AICAR may also increase glucose uptake in other tissues, thereby potentially increasing peripheral and overall insulin sensitivity.
+Researchers also suggested that AICAR might potentially increase the phosphorylation of extracellular signal-regulated kinase 1/2.
+Phosphorylation is a chemical process where a phosphate group is added to the enzymes ERK1 and ERK2.
+These enzymes are part of a specific signaling pathway known as the MAP kinase/ERK pathway, posited to regulate various cellular activities like division, differentiation, and response to stress.

 AICAR Peptide and Endurance

-Another animal experiment(10) also reported that "Mice treated with an agonist of the AMP-activated protein kinase showed an increase in endurance compared to exercise-trained controls."
-Furthermore, in a mouse model for Duchene muscular dystrophy, AICAR was reported by researchers to have the potential to enhance the impact of exercise and improve muscle function, probably by stimulating autophagy.(11) An infusion of AICA-riboside resulted in increment-correlated increases in forearm blood flow but did not appear to impact glucose uptake in skeletal muscle.
-The increase in blood flow appeared to be mediated by nitric oxide, as an inhibitor of endothelial NO synthase attenuated it.
-These findings suggest that AICAR may be beneficial for improving blood flow into muscle and acting as a NO-booster, which is also an important factor for improving performance during prolonged exercise.(12)
+Another experiment in murine models(11) also reported that the presentation of "an agonist of the AMP-activated protein kinase showed an increase in endurance compared to exercise-trained controls."
+Furthermore, in a murine model for Duchene muscular dystrophy, AICAR was observed by researchers to have the potential to enhance the impact of exercise and improve muscle function, probably by stimulating autophagy.(12) An infusion of AICA-riboside resulted in increment-correlated increases in forearm blood flow but did not appear to impact glucose uptake in skeletal muscle.
+The increase in blood flow appeared to be mediated by nitric oxide, as an inhibitor of endothelial NO synthase apparently attenuated it.
+These findings suggest that AICAR may exert impact in improving blood flow into muscle and acting as a NO-booster, which is also an important factor for improving performance during prolonged physical activity.(13)

 AICAR peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.